rikusoikkeli/purchase-bot-kmarket/README.md

 1. The program takes a shopping list (an example can be found from the file items_to_buy.py)

-2. It goes to https://www.k-ruoka.fi/ and searches for every item
+2. It goes to https://www.k-ruoka.fi/ and searches for every item in the shopping list

-3. For every search, it chooses the least expensive item to add in the shopping cart (if the price is not more than price_constraint set in the shopping list.
+3. For every search, it chooses the least expensive variety to add in the shopping cart — if the price is not more than price_constraint set in the shopping list.
+If it is, then it skips that item.

 WHY DID I CREATE THIS: